Chelsea Manning - her turbulent life

-But weeks later his words appeared prophetic when he was arrested by military investigators on suspicion of stealing secret information.
+But weeks later her words appeared prophetic when she was arrested by military investigators on suspicion of stealing secret information.

-Self-confessed computer hacker Adrian Lamo told the world's media how Pte Manning had confessed to the data theft during conversations they had on the internet.
+Self-confessed computer hacker Adrian Lamo told the world's media how Pte Manning had admitted the data theft during conversations they had on the internet.

 "Listened and lip-synced to Lady Gaga's Telephone while exfiltrating possibly the largest data spillage in American history," Pte Manning wrote, according to a transcript of their messages published on Wired's website.